 Most number of pyramids are not in Egypt

 Egypt is famous for its Pyramids, but that does not mean that Egypt has the most Pyramids.
-Based on information from the Search Engine, the most number of pyramids are in Sudan (around 240 pyramids)
+The most number of pyramids are in Sudan (around 240 pyramids)

 The tradition of exchanging rings for marriage comes from ancient Egypt

 Even the ancient Egyptians had their romantic clichés: since 3000 years ago it was tradition that the spouses exchanged rings as a symbol of eternity and love, to be worn to the left ring finger, which, according to the ancients, housed a directly connected vein to the heart.